KreconyMakaron/KreCalc/README.md

 $ 18.0288
 ```

-## Planned Features
+## KreCalc 2.0 (WIP)
-- Support for flags
+- Support for functions like sin(x), ln(x), etc.
-- Functions like logarithms and the binomial coefficient
+- Switch from 64-bit floats to "infnum", a custom data type holding 64 bits of data after the decimal point and a dynamically sized amount of data before the decimal point.
+Under the hood it works using std::vector
-- Ability to display the answer in full notation rather than scientific
+- Proper Error Handling